typescript-cheatsheets/react/docs/advanced/misc-concerns.md

 ## Commenting Components

-Typescript uses [TSDoc](https://github.com/Microsoft/tsdoc), a variant of JSDoc for Typescript.
+TypeScript uses [TSDoc](https://github.com/Microsoft/tsdoc), a variant of JSDoc for TypeScript.
 This is very handy for writing component libraries and having useful descriptions pop up in autocomplete and other tooling (like the [Docz PropsTable](https://www.docz.site/docs/components-api#propstable)).
 The main thing to remember is to use `/** YOUR_COMMENT_HERE */` syntax in the line just above whatever you're annotating.

 ```tsx
 import React from "react";